I've been annotating books for several years now and it has truly elevated my reading experience.

 Do you annotate your books?
 What are your favourite methods of annotation?

 If not, are you here to start annotating?
 Did you find this post helpful?
-If you have any more questions, feel free to drop them in the comments, DM me on Twitter or Instagram, or email me!
+If you have any more questions, feel free to drop them in the comments or email me!

 What an incredibly comprehensive and helpful article!
 Thank you so much for writing this!